Giorgi Kochorashvili: Sporting CP

 On 31 March 2025, Kochorashvili was confirmed as an addition of Portuguese side Sporting CP on a five-year contract, for a fee of € 5.5 million, after the club detailed the deals made in the winter transfer window.
-Kochorashvili will only join in the summer of 2025.
 He was unveiled as a Sporting CP player on 6 July 2025.

+Sevilla

+On 21 August 2026, Kochorashvili returned to Spain and its top tier, after signing a four-year deal with Sevilla FC.

 International career

 Kochorashvili represented Georgia at under-19, under-21 and absolute levels.
 He made a debut for the senior team on 12 September 2023 in a 2–1 loss to Norway.

 Kochorashvili took part in both UEFA Euro 2024 play-off matches, converting from the spot in a penalty shoot-out against Greece on 26 March 2024.

 In the summer of 2024, Kochorashvili was selected to represent Georgia in Euro 2024, which was the nation's first international tournament as an independent country.
 In the nation's first match against Turkey, Kochorashvili assisted Georges Mikautadze in the 32nd minute with a cross into the box – Georgia's first goal in an international tournament.

 As Georgia kicked off their 2024–25 UEFA Nations League campaign in September 2024, Kochorashvili scored in first two matches, including a winner against Albania.